SiliconLabs/wiseconnect-wifi-bt-sdk/examples/featured/firmware_update/readme.md

   - The OTA application programs the firmware into the RS9116 flash memory and reboots

 ## Setting Up
-To use this application, the following hardware, software and project setup is required.
+To test the application, the following hardware, software and project setup is required.

 ### Hardware Requirements
   - Windows PC with Host interface (UART / SPI/ SDIO).